1. What is Capital Gain?

-To explain this further, there has been litigation in the past in cases where value of the asset on the date of agreement to sell and actual sale differs due to economic factors like demand and supply.
-In such cases, considering value adopted by SVA as sale consideration would cause undue hardship to taxpayers by compelling them to pay tax on something that is never received or would be received.
+To explain this further, there has been litigations in the past in cases where the value of the asset on the date of agreement to sell and actual sale differs due to economic factors such as demand and supply.
+In such cases, considering the value adopted by SVA as sale consideration would cause undue hardship to taxpayers by compelling them to pay tax on something that is never received.

 In order to remove this anomaly in the law, Finance Act 2016 amended Section 50C.
 As per the amendment, in case the date of agreement fixing the sale consideration and actual date of registration of sale of land or building are not same, value adopted by SVA as on the date of agreement can be taken as sale consideration.
 However, in order to avail this benefit, atleast a part of sale consideration is received by way of account payee cheque or bank draft or ECS on or before date of agreement of transfer.
 This amendment provides relief to taxpayers involved in sale of land or building as generally negotiations take considerable amount of time.

 4. What Happens If the Seller Does Not Accept the Value Adopted by SVA?